tigrisdata/tigris-docs/docs/golang/crud.md

 ### Facet the search results

-Optionally, facet query can be specified to retrieve aggregate counts of values for one or more fields.
+Optionally, facet query can be specified to retrieve aggregate count of values for one or more fields.

 ```go
 request := search.NewRequestBuilder("Jania").